 You must provide proof of legal residence in the country where you live.
 In Australia, you can do this by providing one of the following documents:

-- a valid visa sticker in your current passport or
+- a valid visa sticker in your current passport;

-- a recent letter from the Australian immigration service confirming your visa status or
+- a recent letter from the Australian immigration service confirming your visa status;

 It is possible that your details are not held in the VEVO database.
 For instance, if you have not left Australia in the past 20 years.
 Or if you hold dual nationality.
 If this is the case, you can contact the Australian immigration service on 131 881 (from inside Australia).
 In most cases, your VEVO record can be sent to you by email.